sjtu-course/homework/Liu Zhuoqun/HW3/README.md

-Mix two video and try to improment the video quality
+Mix two videos and try to improve the video quality